-So I tested our quote as well our contact form multiple times, but my mileage varied each time.
+So I tested our quote and contact form multiple times, but my mileage varied each time.
 Sometimes it worked and sometimes it failed, there wasn’t any consistency nor I was able to able to troubleshoot the real problem.
 The mailer function was just returning a TRUE value saying that all is well, but the mails are gone with the wind!

 I tried all the WordPress debugging tricks but in vain.

 The holy advice that you commonly get is to install a WordPress SMTP plugin and all your WordPress problems will be vanished.
 So based on my development insights, I thought of giving SMTP a try.
 But it wasted more time than I had expected.
 (You can read more about it below)